Voters With Special Needs

 Voters May Use Interpreters at the Polls

-Voters who cannot speak English, or who communicate only with sign language, may use an interpreter to help them communicate with election officials.
-The voter may select any registered voter from his or her county to be their interpreter.
+Voters who cannot speak English, or who communicate only with sign language, may use an interpreter to help them communicate with election officials, regardless of whether the election official(s) attending to the voter can speak the same language as the voter.
+The voter may select any person other than the voter’s employer, an agent of the voter’s employer, or an officer or agent of a labor union to which the voter belongs.
 If the voter cannot read the languages on the ballot, the interpreter may also assist by translating the language on the ballot for the voter in the voting booth.
 (See assistance section above for more details.)
 If the voter is deaf and does not have a sign language interpreter who can accompany them to help communicate with the poll worker or read the ballot, the voter should contact his or her local election officials before the election and request assistance.
+NOTE: This is a change in prior law, due to Court Orders issued on August 12 and 30, 2016.

 If a voter is physically unable to enter the polling place, he or she may ask that an election officer bring a ballot to the entrance of the polling place or to a car at parked at the curbside.
 After the voter marks the ballot, they will give it to the election officer, who will put it in the ballot box.
 Or, at the voter’s request, a companion may hand the voter a ballot and deposit it for him or her.